Yves33/WxGPX2/README.md

 Will set speed units (speed, vmg, etc..) to knots and distance units to km.

 - **Split_gpx_tracks**
-Splits gpx files with multiple tracks in multiple independant gpx files.
+Splits gpx files with multiple tracks in multiple independent gpx files.

 - **Import**
 Imports and merges additional gpx tracks with currently opened file.
 This enabled displaying several tracks on the map/graphs. supports several join styles:
-++ 'innner' keeps only the kommon time stamps
+++ 'innner' keeps only the common time stamps
 ++ 'outer'  extends the current file to keep all timestamps (including new ones) ++ 'keep'   keeps the current time range
 ++ 'async'  recreates fake time ranges.
 Assumes that first point in each track is synchronous.